 - The role of the fund manager is to maximize the capital as much as possible and not beat a particular level of benchmark and be content.

-- Their individual funds are also involved which should act as a booster in this case.
+- Their funds are also involved, which should act as a booster in this case.

-- The ability to make profits in volatile market conditions equips them to generate returns that have little correlation to traditional investments.
+- The ability to make profits in volatile market conditions equips them to generate returns with little correlation to traditional investments.

 Management Fee & Performance Fee of Hedge Funds